Atrioc: Lemonade Stand podcast

 In March 2025, Ewing launched a business podcast called Lemonade Stand with fellow content creators DougDoug and Aiden McCaig.
 In June, former chair of the Federal Trade Commission Lina Khan appeared on the podcast for an interview.

 On October 8, 2025, Vox Media announced that it had entered a partnership with the podcast.

 Get To Work

 In 2023, Ewing began working with independent video game developer Isto Inc. to create Get To Work, a satirical platform game about climbing the corporate ladder.
 The game was released on December 2, 2024 for Windows and Xbox Series X/S. Ewing served as voice talent in the game and assisted with its story and marketing.

 Personal life

-Ewing married his long-term girlfriend Arianna in August 2022.
+Ewing married his longtime girlfriend Arianna in August 2022.
 They moved to Los Angeles together in late 2022, after Ewing left his position at Nvidia in San Jose, California.